dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/docker/building-net-docker-images.md

 * Press Ctrl+C at the command prompt to stop the app.

-## Run in a Linux container
+## Run in a Linux container or Windows container

-* In the Docker client, [switch to Linux containers](https://docs.docker.com/desktop/windows/#switch-between-windows-and-linux-containers).
+* To run in a Linux container, in the Docker client, [switch to Linux containers](https://docs.docker.com/desktop/windows/#switch-between-windows-and-linux-containers).
+* To run in a Windows container, in the Docker client, [switch to Windows containers](https://docs.docker.com/desktop/windows/#switch-between-windows-and-linux-containers).

 * Navigate to the Dockerfile folder at *dotnet-docker/samples/aspnetapp*.